Silver City (1951 film): Plot

 When the mining office of Charlie Storrs is robbed by two bandits, his right-hand man Larkin Moffatt gives chase.
-Larkin catches up to the riders, but then rides off, never to return.
-A furious Charlie fires him and spreads the word that Larkin is not a man to be trusted.
+Moffatt catches up to the riders, but then rides off, never to return.
+A furious Charlie fires him and spreads the word that Larkin Moffatt is not a man to be trusted.
 Another very interested party is Josephine Storrs, who once was Larkin's woman but has recently married Charlie instead.

-In the town of Silver City, where he is not known, Larkin settles down and opens a mining assayer's office.
-Candace Surrency is pleased when Larkin confirms the value of the ore sample she brought him, but distressed because her dad, Dutch, is leasing the mine and has just 12 days to get while he can before mineral rights revert to the already rich and wealthy RR Jarboe.
+In the town of Silver City, where he is not known, Moffatt settles down and opens a mining assayer's office.
+Candace Surrency is pleased when Moffatt confirms the value of the ore sample she brought him, but distressed because her dad, Dutch, is leasing the mine and has just 12 days to get what he can before mineral rights revert to the already rich and wealthy RR Jarboe.

 Candace's foreman is beaten by a henchman of Jarboe's.
-She tries to get Larkin to work for her, but he declines.
+She tries to get Moffatt to work for her, but he declines.

-Into town ride Charlie and Jo, curious about Silver City mining opportunities.
-They are shocked to find Larkin there.
+Into town ride the Storrs, curious about Silver City mining opportunities.
+They are shocked to find Moffatt there.
 It soon becomes clear that Jo only married Charlie for his money, not for love.

-Charlie helps turn Jarboe against Larkin.
+Charlie Storrs helps turn Jarboe against Larkin.

 Jarboe's men sabotage the mine.
-Candace continues to plead for Larkin's help, but he resists.
+Candace continues to plead for Moffatt's help, but he resists.
 He does explain that he indeed was in on the robbery, planning it as a way to get more money for the greedy Jo, until a guilty conscience led him to leave for good, not spending the stolen loot.
+He accepts Candace's offer to become her foreman after becoming angry that his office has been ransacked by Jarboe and his men.
+Work progresses at the mine.

-In a final gunfight, Larkin is able to shoot two of Jarboe's henchmen.
-The only casualty is Candace's father, Dutch.
-As soon as the law can restore order, Larkin intends to see if he and Candace can become business partners and more.
+In a final gunfight at a sawmill, Moffatt is saved from being shot by one of Jarboe's henchmen by Charlie, who shoots the henchman.
+Charlie is in turn shot in the back by another one of Jarboe's men, who had just arrived on the scene after murdering Jarboe because he wanted Jarboe's operation for himself.
+Moffatt picks up Charlie's gun and kills the other henchman.
+The two former partners speak briefly before Charlie dies.
+In the final scene, Moffatt kisses Candace outside the Surrency home as her father, Dutch, decides to go inside and leave them alone.